I once spoke with a colleague who could recite “1 byte = 8 bits” in his sleep, yet froze when asked, “How many bytes is your name?”

 A classical bit is simple: The slot is either empty (0) or occupied (1).

-A Quantum bit (qubit) is weird.
-The car enters Superposition.
+A quantum bit (qubit) is weird.
+The car enters superposition.

 - Superposition: The car is in a ghostly state: both parked and empty at the same time.